Incredible Ireland Group Tours

 *Hotels subject to change based on availability

-MANDATORY VACCINE REQUIRMENT: The safety of all our guests is a top priority regardless of where our adventures take us.
+MANDATORY VACCINE REQUIREMENT: The safety of all our guests is a top priority regardless of where our adventures take us.
 All travelers are required to have an approved COVID-19 vaccination to participate in this tour.
-Travelers that meet this mandatory requirement can join our adventures after 14 days has elapsed since their final dose.
-Proof of vaccination must be provided by emailing a copy of the participants COVID-19 vaccination card to email@example.com upon sign up. *Guests who are not vaccinated for medical reasons are exempt from this mandatory vaccine policy with proof from a certified medical professional.
+Travelers that meet this mandatory requirement can join our adventures after 14 days have elapsed since their final dose.
+Proof of vaccination must be provided by emailing a copy of the participant's COVID-19 vaccination card to email@example.com upon sign-up. *Guests who are not vaccinated for medical reasons are exempt from this mandatory vaccine policy with proof from a certified medical professional.

 Local Planet Travel